Sinai factors of nonsingular systems: Bernoulli shifts and Anosov flows: Acknowledgements

 \section{Acknowledgements}

 Terry Soo thanks Anthony Quas for teaching him Kalikow's argument that the 3-shift is not a factor of the 2-shift, over dinner, when he was his postdoctoral fellow in Victoria.
-We thank him, Benjamin Weiss, Omri Sarig and Jon Aaronson for many enlightening discussions and Ronnie Kosloff for explaining the relation of Theorem \ref{thm: dissipative factors} to Prigogine's work.
+We also thank Yuri Lima, Benjamin Weiss, Omri Sarig, and Jon Aaronson for many enlightening discussions, and Ronnie Kosloff for explaining the relation of Theorem \ref{thm: dissipative factors} to Prigogine's work.